NSSAC/slurm-hpc-workflows/docs/rivanna-setup.md

 and import the configuration file.
 Once imported, ensure that FoxyProxy is configured to enable proxy by patterns.

-## Setup a socks proxy over ssh to enable your browser to connect to Rivanna
+## Setup a socks proxy over ssh on your local computer to enable your browser to connect to Rivanna

 On Linux and MacOS systems the following command should work.